-This is often for patients who have had treatment for breast cancer or are looking for preventative cancer treatment options.
+This is often for patients who have had treatment for breast cancer and are looking to restore breast shape.

 The majority of patients choose to have breast enlargement for cosmetic purposes.
 Patients may be unhappy with the shape, size or symmetry of their breasts and may, therefore, want to correct this.
 Breast enlargement can also help restore breast volume after pregnancy or major weight loss.